Skip to Main Content

 Lead Times, Day Rates, and the Indonesian Incentive Picture

-- DOPs, key grips, gaffers, and sound mixers: 4–6 weeks lead time for top tier, 2–3 weeks for mid-tier
+• DOPs, key grips, gaffers, and sound mixers: 4–6 weeks lead time for top tier, 2–3 weeks for mid-tier

-- Stunt coordinators (The Raid trained): 4–8 weeks for full-scale action work
+• Stunt coordinators (The Raid trained): 4–8 weeks for full-scale action work

 Lead Times for Booking Key Roles

 For a typical inbound feature or six-episode series shooting in Jakarta, plan eight weeks minimum from script lock to first day of principal photography just for crew booking.
-Director of photography, production designer, and 1st AD are usually the binding constraints — top-tier Jakarta talent works across Bali, Bangkok, Kuala Lumpur, and Manila on competing projects year-round.
-Mid-tier department heads and the bulk of crew (camera assistants, electricians, grips, sound utilities, costume team, hair and makeup) are typically available with two to three weeks notice outside Ramadan and the Lebaran homecoming window.
+Director of photography, production designer, and 1st AD are mostly the binding constraints — top-tier Jakarta talent works across Bali, Bangkok, Kuala Lumpur, and Manila on competing projects year-round.
+Mid-tier department heads and the bulk of crew (camera assistants, electricians, grips, sound utilities, costume team, hair and makeup) are mostly ready with two to three weeks notice outside Ramadan and the Lebaran homecoming window.
 Commercials run on tighter schedules — typical lead time for a five-day Jakarta commercial is two to three weeks for crew, one week if the agency has standing relationships with local fixers and producers.

 Day Rates and Budget Anchors